inm7/jubrain-anatomy-toolbox/README.md

 ## Licensing
 The copyright and all other rights related to the hereby provided products are held by Forschungszentrum Jülich GmbH.
 The use of the products is only permitted for own educational, scientific or private purposes.
 The source of the products must be quoted correctly.
-It ist not allowed to revise or amend the provided products or extract only parts of it, e.g. the brain maps, without the explicit permission of Forschungszentrum Jülich GmbH.
+It is not allowed to revise or amend the provided products or extract only parts of it, e.g. the brain maps, without the explicit permission of Forschungszentrum Jülich GmbH.
 Likewise it is not allowed to grant sublicences to third partys.

 ## References and Contact
 ### Contact